genesiscommunitysuccess/docs/docs/03_server-modules/07_consolidator/02_basics.md

 ## Troubleshooting

-You can set the default logging level for all the Consolidators in your _-_application_**consolidator.kts** file using a config statement at the beginning.
+You can set the default logging level for all the Consolidators in your _application_-**consolidator.kts** file using a config statement at the beginning.
 However, within any individual Consolidator, you can also set a logging level that overrides this setting.
 If a Consolidator is not functioning as expected, raise its logging level to INFO, or even higher.
 Let's see a very simple example.
 Here the default logging level has been set to INFO.
 However, Consolidator B has its own loglevel, `DEBUG`, which overrides the file-level setting: